Transcript of the video

 If you liked it, put a like and if you are new, subscribe.

-And don't forget to activate the bell so you don't miss any video.
+And don't forget to activate the bell so you don't miss a single video.

 I'll see you very, very soon.